daniel-keogh/graph-theory/OVERVIEW.md

 ### Shunting Yard Algorithm

 Dijkstra's Shunting Yard Algorithm is used for converting an infix expression to postfix, also known as Reverse Polish notation (RPN), a mathematical notation in which operators follow their operands.
-This algorithm is used to convert a given regular expression to postfix so it can more efficiently be converted into an NFA using Thompson's algorithm.
+This algorithm was used in the project in order to convert a given regular expression to postfix so it can more efficiently be converted into an NFA using Thompson's algorithm.

 | Infix Notation | Postfix Notation |
 | :------------: | :--------------: |